 Wait, you say.
 A medium-rare steak is 130F-135F, isn't it?
 Yes, that's true.
 And here's why it's safe to eat: there is a lot of buffer built in to the food safety standards.
 The truth is that nearly all bacteria--and all known pathogenic bacteria--is killed at 131F.
 This is according the FDA's "Bad Bug" book.
 So you can leave food in water baths set at 131F and above for several hours without danger of bacterial growth.
-(And I can attest to this from personal experience: I've cooked hundreds of steaks at 132F and have never once gotten ill.)

 If you want to be extra safe, longer cooking times will kill more bacteria, as will cooking food above 140F.

 For most people, food doesn't need to be fully pasteurized in order to be considered safe.
-We eat raw and raw-ish food all the time (medium rare steak, for example).
+Humans eat raw and raw-ish food all the time (medium rare steak, for example).
 However, some people need to be careful about consuming raw-ish food.
 If you're concerned about eating raw or undercooked food (pregnant women and immune-compromised persons have to be careful, for example), you should make sure sous vide food has been cooked either above 140F or long enough to be fully pasteurized.

 How long does it take to pasteurize (or at least to make food completely safe to eat)?
 It varies.
 For most cuts of meat, at temps below 140F, it's a minimum of 30 minutes.
 Note that this time means the entire cut of meat must be at the set temp, so the 30 minutes should be added to the come-up-to-temperature time.
 How long is this?
 At least 30 minutes from the time you immerse the meat, and maybe longer depending on how thick the cut is. how cold when you put it in, etc.